open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 unsafe graph.
 Formatting methods remain trusted terminals, but any by-value reflection materialization needed before dispatching them must first fit the shared work budget.
 The method body, receiver ABI work, and returned output are trusted user code and are not budgeted.
+Their side effects are not trusted to leave the rest of the enclosing graph unchanged.
+The preflight records whether one formatted value contains both a callable method and reachable formatting state whose contents or runtime shape could change.
+Such a value is formatted through an isolated snapshot as described below.
 Scalars and nil or empty values still complete normally.

 Classifying whether a raw map key uses Go's flat regular-memory hash is the only recursive type-only analysis.
 Every type inspection consumes the same